To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - If you’re expecting deliveries, Amazon Prime now offers the ability to deliver packages to a third-party location or nearby lockers so you can rest assured your goods are in safe hands if you’re not at home to accept them (also comes in handy to keep surprises away from kiddos).
 Amazon’s Key service gives participating customers remote access to delivery people to put packages inside, assuming you’re comfortable letting strangers (even “official” ones) unattended into your home.

-- Christmas holiday safety tips go beyond physical safety.
+- It’s the most wonderful time of the year (for hackers)!
+Christmas holiday safety tips go beyond physical safety.
 Cyber Monday and online shopping is an opportunity for hackers to steal your credit data and identity.
 Use a VPN when using public WiFi and sign up for identity theft protection, so you’re immediately alerted if there is any suspicious activity.
 This proactive step will help you respond quickly and recoup your losses if an incident occurs.

 Video: Fort Knox Your House